Last updated: July 24, 2022

 The first restaurateur to introduce yum cha in Sydney was Denis Wong, a well-known and successful Sydney nightclub and restaurant owner who established the popular Chequers nightclub in the 1950s.

-Today, almost every major suburb in Sydney has at least one Chinese restaurant that offers yum cha, which over the years has evolved into a popular weekend pastime.
+Today, almost every major suburb in Sydney has at least one Chinese restaurant that offers yum cha, which has evolved into a popular weekend pastime over the years.